-1. To receive the Audited Financial Statements for the financial year ended 31 December 2022 together with the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2023 together with the Reports of the Directors and Auditors thereon.
 (Please refer to Note B) 2.
-To approve the payment of Directors' fees of up to RM320,000 for the financial year ended 31 December 2022.
+To approve the payment of Directors' fees of up to RM320,000 for the financial year ended 31 December 2023.
 Ordinary Resolution 1 (Please refer to Note C) 3.
-To re-elect the following Directors who retire by rotation pursuant to Clause 137 of the Company's Constitution: - (i) Mr. Lee Boon Hong @ Lee Boon Keong; and - (ii) Dato' Yap Jun Jien.Ordinary Resolution 2 Ordinary Resolution 3 (Please refer to Note D) 4.
+To re-elect the following Directors who retire by rotation pursuant to Clause 137 of the Company's Constitution: - (i) En.
+Mohd Shafizan bin Shahbudin; and Ordinary Resolution 2 - (ii) Mr. Tan Kak Teck Ordinary Resolution 3 To re-elect the following Directors who retire by casual vacancy pursuant to Clause 122 of the Company's Constitution: - (iii) Mr. Lee Szed Kee; and Ordinary Resolution 4 - (iv) Ms. Amy Chan Chen Chen Ordinary Resolution 5 (Please refer to Note D) 4.
 To re-appoint Messrs.
 T. H. Kuan & Co. as Auditors of the Company until the conclusion of the next annual general meeting and to authorise the Directors to fix their remuneration.
-Ordinary Resolution 4 (Please refer to Note E)
+Ordinary Resolution 6 (Please refer to Note E)